dyozie/pivotal-hd-docs/content/getting-started/map-reduce-java/summarization-postalcode-paidamount.md

 ###Step 2: Importing the project to Eclipse IDE

-Import the sample `PostalCodes-PaidAmount-Tax` project into eclipse using the instructions given in the [Setting Development Environment](../setting-development.html).
+Import the sample `taxpaid_by_postalcode` project into eclipse using the instructions given in the [Setting Development Environment](../setting-development.html).

 ###Step 3: Understand the Data formats
 Data Header is shown below: